awsdocs/amazon-aurora-user-guide/doc_source/devops-guru-for-rds.md

 #### Contextual anomalies<a name="devops-guru-for-rds.how-it-works.anomalies.contextual"></a>

-A *contextual anomaly* is a finding within **Database load \(DB load\)**\.
+A *contextual anomaly* is a finding within **Database load \(DB load\)** that is related to a reactive insight\.
 Each contextual anomaly describes a specific Amazon Aurora performance issue that requires investigation\.
 For example, DevOps Guru for RDS might recommend that you consider increasing CPU capacity or investigate wait events that are contributing to DB load\.

 **Important**
 We recommend that you test any changes on a test instance before modifying a production instance\.
 In this way, you understand the impact of the change\.